openbadgefactory/obf-wordpress/readme.txt

 == Changelog ==

+= 1.4.7.4 =
+* Added an error message when certificate dir is not defined properly
+* Fixed error message when certificate dir is not writeable

 = 1.4.7.3 =
 * Support for Canadian (+possible others) Open Badge Factory API, by defining the API URL.